pinkfloppydisk/edvinas-dev/content/blog/sandstone-2/index.md

 >}}

 ### Intro
-This post is a continuation of me writing about my experience on working with VR and Unity.
+This post is a continuation of me writing about my first experiences on working with VR and Unity on a game called Sandstone.
+In this post I'll briefly talk about on how I setup the project, which libraries I've chosen and what approaches I used when developing the game.
 Be sure to checkout [part 1](/blog/sandstone-1) if you've missed it.

 ### Universal Render Pipeline
 When starting this project I set out to experiment with Universal Render Pipeline (URP).
 This was a great decision as Shader Graph are is the bomb.
 Usually I avoid making shaders, however working with Shader Graph was really pleasant.
 The overall user experience could be a bit better.
 Some features are still missing and require scripting, though I think with time this will improve.